Try typing this, or any question with roughly the same meaning, into the Google search box:

 |Which UK papers are not part of the Murdoch empire?|

 Your results (and you could get identical ones by typing the same words in the reverse order) will contain an estimated two million or more pages about Rupert Murdoch and the newspapers owned by his News Corporation.
-Exactly what you did not ask for.
+Exactly the opposite of what you asked for.

 Putting quotes round the search string freezes the word order, but makes things worse: It calls not for the answer (which would be a list including The Daily Telegraph, the Daily Mail, the Daily Mirror, etc.) but for pages where the exact wording of the question can be found, and there probably aren’t any (except this post).